minkiele/minkiele.github.io/src/apps/Snake/README.md

 I cannot recall how it started so I put the snake on the most probable location.

 Through some iterations I then simplified the calculations.
 For this iteration I devised a way in which we have to draw only the snake and apple squares.
-I think it needs some sorting before printing it
+By sorting the snake tracts before printing them we can minimize the renderings.

+Also tried to improve performance by advancing immediately the snake upon direction change with different techniques but didn't notice any improvement without a drawback.

 ## Instructions